Healing with Horses: Sunshine, Rosie, Sunrise

 The day I arrived at the barn after my accident — disheveled, injured, and emotionally raw — she recognized it instantly.
 She nickered loudly, nuzzled me gently, and made it clear she knew something was wrong.
 She didn’t need touch to understand vulnerability.

-Through years of partnership, Rosie taught me boundaries, patience, and the kind of trust that must be earned, not assumed.
-Her lessons remain part of me.
+Through years of partnership, Rosie taught me patience, awareness, and the kind of trust that must be earned, not assumed.
+She forced me to slow down, to listen, and to show up consistently.

 Sunrise: The Companion Who Chose Me